 Silent Movie Prologues in Brazil

-With the Silent Movie Prologues event in Brazil now complete, see here for photos of the event!
-(More to come soon).
+With the Silent Movie Prologues event in Brazil now complete, see below a video summary and photos of the event.

 Brazil: 30th June 2018, Museu da Imagem e do Som (MIS-SP), São Paulo, Brazil